zmkfirmware/zmk/docs/docs/user-setup.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Unless other keyboard firmwares, ZMK Firmware has been built from the ground up to allow users to manage their own keyboard configurations, including keymaps, specific hardware details, etc. all outside of the core ZMK Firmware source repository.
+Unlike other keyboard firmwares, ZMK Firmware has been built from the ground up to allow users to manage their own keyboard configurations, including keymaps, specific hardware details, etc. all outside of the core ZMK Firmware source repository.